Free Webinar: Understanding The Infant Microbiome & Group B Strep (GBS)

 - How an infant can become colonised by Group B Strep during labour and birth

-- The difference between early-onset and late-onset neonatal GBS infection
+- The difference between early-onset and late-onset GBS infection

-* Approved for 1 CPD Hour by the Australian College of Midwives (ACM)
+* This webinar has been approved for 1 CPD Hour by the Australian College of Midwives (ACM)

-* Approved for 1 R-CERP by the International Board of Lactation Consultant Examiners (IBLCE) CERPs Registry Number: 318070K
+* This webinar has been approved for 1 R-CERP by the International Board of Lactation Consultant Examiners (IBLCE) CERPs Registry Number: 318070K

 * Includes downloadable scientific references